International trade theory: Stolper-Samuelson theorem

 According to the Stolper-Samuelson theorem, the export of a product which is a relatively cheap, abundant resource makes this resource more scarce in the domestic market.
 Thus, the increased demand for the abundant resource leads to an increase in its price and an increase in its income.
 Simultaneously, the income of the resource used intensively in the import-competing product decreases as its demand falls.

 Simply put, this theorem indicates that an increase in the price of a product rises the income earned by resources that are used intensively in its production.
 Conversely, a decrease in the price of a product reduces the income of the resources that it uses intensively.
 The abundant resource that have comparative advantage realizes an increase in income, and the scarce resource realizes a decrease in its income regardless of industry.
 This trade theory concludes that some people will suffer losses from free trade even in the long-term.

+Later generalized by economist Ronald Jones, the Magnification Effect describes how, when countries engage in free trade, the real return of a country's relatively abundant factor increases, while the return on its relatively scarce factor decreases.
+In a capital-abundant country, capital owners are likely to see increased purchasing power, while workers may experience a decline in wages and living standards.
+The effect is reversed in labor-abundant countries.
+As trade liberalization causes prices to shift—typically lowering import prices and increasing export demand—resources move toward export-driven industries.
+This shift intensifies demand for the abundant factor (e.g., capital), increasing its return, while oversupplying the scarce factor (e.g., labor), which leads to lower real wages, reduced purchasing power for workers, and long-term inequality between factor groups.